meta-erlang/meta-erlang.github.io/blog/2025-01-26/index.md

 ### fwup firmware upload

 The procedures to upload the fwup image is very simple.
-Inside the Nerves Cloud web interface, go to 'Firmware' menu and use the button 'Upload Firmware' to start uploading a new firmware file.
+Inside the NervesCloud web interface, go to 'Firmware' menu and use the button 'Upload Firmware' to start uploading a new firmware file.